elm-land/elm-land/docs/concepts/index.md

 ## Introduction

-Hello there, and welcome to Elm Land: a framework to help you build reliable web apps.
+__Welcome to Elm Land__, a framework designed to help you build reliable web apps.

 Elm Land's goal is to provide easy-to-learn conventions, great developer tooling, hands-on guides, and resources for building real world applications.
 This guide assumes a bit of experience with HTML, CSS, and JavaScript, but __if you're new to Elm, that's _perfect!___